 The CP4 to CP1 bits (Bits[DB13:DB10]) set the charge pump current.
-Set this value to the charge pump current that the loop filter is designed with (see Figure 45).
+Set this value to the charge pump current for which the loop filter is designed (see Figure 34).
 For the lowest spurs, the 0.9 mA setting is recommended.